• Home

 your rabbit is not over fed as this can cause the rabbit health problems

-All are babies are rehomed with a bag of change over food, (Dodson and horrell rabbit pellet plus mixed with ready grass) if you want to change to your own food then you must gradually introduce your own food mixed with ours in a course of a week, to avoid any upset tummies.
-All our rabbits are given fresh hay and water every day and fresh fruit or vegetables every other day, as this is important to their diet and health.
+All are babies are rehomed with a bag of change over food, (Allen & Page Pellets) if you want to change to your own food then you must gradually introduce your own food mixed with ours over a week period to avoid any upset tummies.

 Accommodation